 This one was initially for Cole, cooking lesson #3 and scrambled eggs.

-Even if he doesn’t make eggs during dorm life next year, he will eventually.
+Even if he doesn’t want to make eggs during dorm life next year, he will eventually.
 They’re a staple, right?
-Breakfast, lunch, snacks and dinner.
-They are also economical.
+Breakfast, lunch, snacks and dinner, and they are also economical.
 (And I’m talking about organic free-range, vegetarian eggs.
 Still so cheap!)
-One day he will need all these things – kitchen skills and inexpensive meals, right?
+He will need all these things one day – kitchen skills and inexpensive meals, right?
 But beyond all this, Cole likes eggs even though he complains about making them sometimes.

 I invited the whole fam damily into the kitchen for an egg refresher to get us all on the same page, and we implemented a new kitchen practice for living at the Bursches:

 Everyone (except the 6-year-old) will make their own eggs in our All-Clad pans daily, and they shall clean all dishes involved.

 Well, anybody living with another human knows nothing is that seamless.
 Cooking and community necessitate empathy, respect, common courtesy, and in my opinion, a parent who doesn’t do everything for their children.

 And some of you will say, “For crying out loud, why doesn’t this family have a non-stick pan, though?!”